Fares And Tickets

 4er Ticket (Trip Ticket)

-- Good for four single fares including required transfers within the ticket validity area (not valid for round or return trips)
+- Valid for four single journeys with any changes within the respective validity area not valid for round or return trips

 TagesTicket (Day Ticket)

-- Travel back and forth as often as you wish in the ticket validity area
+- Come and go as often as you please: freely and flexibly in the specified validity area

 The Price Levels

-The tickets of price level E apply in the entire VRR area.
+Tickets in price level D are valid in the entire VRR area.